Into the Forest

 Here and there, the route was punctuated with small presents left behind by primates.
 We took this as a good sign, stepping over and around them, our excitement to spot our family of gorillas mounting.
 Another hour passed until we were told with a hush to gather round.
 Shuffling into a small huddle, we followed the path of sight that our guide held.
 Through the dense greenery, dashes of black moved slowly in a trail.
 They were some distance away, and we had to squint to keep track of their movements, but it was definitely the gorillas that we had come to see.

 There was a light air of chatter until our guide put his hand up in a fist: stop.
 After a beat, our guide silently motioned us to follow him, and we continued on the path parallel to the primates.
-Communicated via Chinese whispers, we learnt that the plan was to follow them until they came to rest in a clearing our guide predicted they would stop at.
+We learnt that the plan was to follow them until they came to rest in a clearing our guide predicted they would stop at.
 Then we would gently approach them, always keeping a safe distance, and watch them for a while.

 This plan proved to be foolproof, and within half an hour, the family of gorillas had stopped at a small glade and began to play.
 No cues were needed, we all saw them straight away.
 Bundles of black wool rolling over one another, shuffling dried leaves on the forest floor, playfully dodging and darting.